StockSharp/doc/en/topics/designer/strategies/using_visual_designer/elements/common/prev_value.md

 ## Incoming sockets

-- **Any data** \- the certain type of data received and passed.
+- **Any data** \- a certain type of data received and passed.

 ## Outgoing sockets

-- **Any data** \- the certain type of data received and passed, entered at the input with the offset specified in the parameters.
+- **Any data** \- a certain type of data received and passed, entered at the input with the offset specified in the parameters.

 ## Parameters